foivz/pi22-mvetma-mgrmaca-mhorvatic-cbushnaq21/Documentation/Technical_documentation.md

 Unfortnualy picture quality was not on the highest level.
-Pdf version of ProjectDocumentation has been uploaded with higher quality pictures.
+Pdf version of TechnicalDocumentation has been uploaded with higher quality pictures.

 Duties of team members:
 Each team member had to make textual discription, diagrams and some implementation for his/hers feature.